TommasoBelluzzo/FastHashes/README.md

 ## Main Features

- * `High-Performing`: deeply-optimized code makes extensive use of method inlining and unsafe memory pointers in order to speed up the computations.
+ * `High Performing`: deeply-optimized code makes extensive use of method inlining and unsafe memory pointers in order to speed up the computations.
- * `Allocation-Free`: all the internal functions follow a zero-allocation approach, only primitive types and/or arrays of primitive types are used by the algorithms.
+ * `Allocation Free`: all the internal functions follow a zero-allocation approach, only primitive types and/or arrays of primitive types are used by the algorithms.
  * `Endian-Agnostic`: all the hashes provide consistent results regardless of the machine byte order, while only moderately affecting the overall performance of the computations.
- * `Platform-Agnostic`: the code has been developed under `.NET Standard 2.0` framework and both `x86` and `x64` environments are fully supported.
+ * `Platform-Agnostic`: the code has been developed under `.NET Standard` framework and both `x86` and `x64` environments are fully supported.
+ * `Fully Managed`: since version `3.0.0`, which supports `.NET Standard 2.1 / .NET Core 3.1` and above, unsafe code using pointers has been removed.

  ## Hashes

 The library includes the following non-cryptographic hashes: